Please note that Tapas no longer supports Internet Explorer.

 "Oh, hey Neo," I say, turning around and showing him the venom glands.
 "You know what these are?"

-"Isn’t that a pale viper?"
-He asked, examining the corpse.
+"Isn’t that a pale viper?" he asks, examining the corpse.
 "You managed to kill this thing?"

 "Why do you look so surprised?"
-I asked grumpily.
+I demand, miffed.
 "I did also graduate at hand-to-hand combat.
 Maybe I won’t give this to you after all."

-"I know that pale viper venom IS an elixir that only the super soldiers on the front lines have the privilege of getting, but that's after refinement with about nineteen-thousand chemicals.
-Now, it'll only give you a ten percent chance at succeeding, and even if you do, you'll have to endure extreme pain.
-And like by extreme pain, I mean like stubbing-toe-on-the-doorframe pain."
+"I know that pale viper venom IS an elixir that only the super soldiers on the front lines have the privilege of getting, but that's after refinement with thousands of chemicals.
+Right now, that raw thing has a ten percent chance at succeeding, and even if you do, you'll have to endure extreme pain, like you've just stubbed your toe on the doorframe."

-"Bad comparison," Neo agreed.
-"But well, it'll feel like you’re having molten lava poured down your throat with a siding of shredded glass, seasoned with fresh metal-corroding acid and boiling water."
+"Fine" Neo agrees.
+"It'll feel like you’re having molten lava poured down your throat with a siding of shredded glass, seasoned with fresh metal-corroding acid and boiling water."

 "No thanks," Neo says, pushing the venom sack back at me.
-"You have both."
+"You have both if you will.
+I'm not riskin' it even for the possible upsides."

-"Came up with it on the spot," he grins.
+"Came up with it on the spot," he says.
 "You just told me didn’t you?"

 He made a fair point, so I left it at that.